Working with children in Nepal in a positive, well managed school

 However, thanks largely to the fantastic head teacher they have a brightly painted, superbly run kindergarten and school.
 There is plenty of outdoor space, the classrooms are colourful with imaginative displays and the children take immense pride in their work.
+The children are encouraged to participate in extra-curricular activities, and in the past we have had volunteers lead music and dance classes for the children, as well as English lessons for the children & teachers.

 This centre has a positive energy that radiates from the head teacher and the staff are thoroughly positive.